Datsun truck: Datsun/Nissan 720

 In October 1979, Nissan introduced the Datsun 720 as successor to the 620.
-A four-door crew cab version of the 720 was available in most markets (although not in North America).
+A four-door crew cab version of the 720 was available in most markets (excluding North America).
 In addition, some overseas models continued with the early style beds in the later model years as well as the lower cost round headlamps, and included various combinations of Datsun and Nissan badging while retaining the Datsun name throughout all model years.
 In Japan, round headlights were standard but higher-end models like the GL received square headlamps.
 In Japan, the standard engine was originally the J16 but in 1982 this was changed to the more modern Z16 derivative.

 In 1983, the front end underwent a transformation with a larger grille, bumper, and corner lights.
 There was also a revised dashboard with round instead of square gauges.
 At the same time, the regular cab was lengthened slightly and the air extractor vents behind the cab doors changed from the high "flag" look to long, narrow ones that matched the height of the window opening.
 The cabs of the King Cab versions were unchanged.

 Engine and Drivetrain

 In 1980, US models were powered by Datsun's 2.0L carbureted L20B I4 engine, but soon after switched to the Nissan NAPS-Z engine line for 1981 (Z22S).
 "NAPS" was the terminology Nissan used to describe their pollution control technology as a result of emission regulation laws having been enacted in Japan, starting in 1975.
 In the Middle East, it was powered by Datsun's 1.8 L carbureted L18 engine.
 The 1981–1982 models used the Z22 carbureted 2.2 L engine and an optional SD22 diesel of the same displacement.
-In mid-1983, Nissan introduced the Z24 2.4 liter twin spark four-cylinder engine, producing 103 hp, 2.3 L SD23 OHV diesel four, and the SD25 diesel.
+In mid-1983, Nissan introduced the Z24 2.4 liter twin spark four-cylinder engine, producing 103 hp, 2.3 L SD23 OHV diesel Inline-4, and the SD25 diesel.

 The diesel engines were sourced from the Nissan Diesel division, which Nissan Motors acquired in 1960.
 This dominated 720 sales in many markets and was also available in combination with 4WD.
 In the American market, the diesel engine was only available in the 2WD 720 (from 1982 to 1985).
 The Z24 was upgraded to Z24i single-point fuel-injection for some 1986 ST models.
 The rest of the world had versions with the smaller 1.5 L J15, 1.6 L J16 or 1.8 L L18 carbureted engines.
 The 720 Series was never available with any of the Z22E or Z20E multi-port fuel injected engines.